 Subscribe to Open (S2O) is an equitable open access model for scholarly journals that enables subscription journals to open access to their current content without Article Processing Charges (APCs).
-Project MUSE is preparing an S2O program built around our current journal collections model, to launch with the calendar year 2025 subscription term.
+The Project MUSE S2O program is built around our current journal collections model, and will launch with the calendar year 2025 subscription term.
 With more than 800 current journals in the humanities and social sciences on its platform, from close to 200 nonprofit publishers, MUSE is uniquely positioned to develop and deploy an S2O program at scale for a significant number of its journals.
 Through the support of MUSE’s vast community of publishers and libraries worldwide, the S2O program will open a wealth of vital scholarship in disciplines not well served by other open access (OA) models.

 The MUSE S2O Program makes open access to the current year’s content of participating journals contingent on the continued support of MUSE subscribers.
 Each year, MUSE will set the minimum sustainability threshold required to fund the participating S2O journals that year.
 If the sustainability threshold is reached, the current year’s content will be opened to all readers.
 If the threshold is not reached, that year’s content will remain gated.
 Additionally, subscribers will continue to enjoy access to MUSE’s deep backfile content.
 Nearly 200 journals have complete runs – from volume 1, issue 1 – available on the MUSE platform, and many journals in the MUSE collections have several decades of back volumes.